girogio/My-LaTeX/README.md

 # School Notes
 My personal 6th form notes which where made in LaTeX.
-In the future, possibly these will be released on a fee, together with their source code.

 ---